Structure-property mapsΒΆ

 }

-Environment descriptors have only been computed for C and O atoms. we use a mask and then a utility function to generate the proper list of environments
+Environment descriptors have only been computed for C and O atoms.

-for frame in frames:
+for frame_i, frame in enumerate(frames):

-Create a visualization and save it as a file that can be viewed at chemiscope.org
+Create a visualization and save it as a file that can be viewed at chemiscope.org:

 chemiscope.write_input(